Glimpse: Generalized Locality for Scalable and Robust CT: Discussions and Conclusion

+can be trained on GPUs with significantly smaller memory than baselines, which enables very high-dimensional image reconstruction, but its computational cost at inference scales with the number of pixels.
+Recent work \cite{he2023dynamic, he2024latent} has improved the efficiency of continuous image representation in INRs by increasing shared computations across coordinates, thereby reducing computational complexity.
+Adapting these methods within {\dlt} could potentially decrease inference time.
+We note, however, that even with the current architecture inference is essentially real-time.

-The proposed model comes with certain limitations.
-While the memory required by {\dlt} hardly varies with image resolution, memory and computing costs increase as the number of projections $r$ increases with the current MLP network.
-A promising alternative to the standard MLP architecture is the use of a mixture-of-experts layers \cite{Shazeer2017, Riquelme2021scaling, Fedus2022review}, which selectively employ smaller MLPs for processing inputs.
-This mixture-of-experts approach is an effective drop-in replacement for standard MLP layers of language transformers \cite{vaswani2017attention} and vision transformers \cite{dosovitskiy2020image}, as they increase the capacity of the layers without increasing the computational cost proportionally.
+Another challenge is that memory and compute cost increase with the number of projections $r$.
+A possible alternative to the standard MLP or MultiMLP architectures which are the culprit for this is to use mixture-of-experts layers \cite{Shazeer2017, Riquelme2021scaling, Fedus2022review}, which selectively employ smaller MLPs for processing inputs.
+This approach is an effective drop-in replacement for standard MLP layers of language transformers \cite{vaswani2017attention} and vision transformers \cite{dosovitskiy2020image}; we leave it to future work to test its effectiveness in local CT reconstruction.

+\revv{Since the dimensionality of the MLP network is fixed, {\dlt} can only process data with the specific number of projections it was trained on.
+This limitation is common in most deep-learning models for tomographic reconstruction, including model-based architectures like LPD and LGS.
+Here, however, it arises specifically from the MLP structure.
+Architectures such as transformers \cite{vaswani2017attention}, which can process data sequentially, are likely the right solution. }